-7.9.2 IEEMA should conduct a study to identify the products with export potential and the potential markets and make out a case for grant of the Market Linked Focus Product Scheme (MLFPS) benefit.
+7.9.2 IEEMA should conduct a study to identify the products with export potential and the potential markets, across the full range of potential markets and products, and make out a case for grant of the Market Linked Focus Product Scheme (MLFPS) benefit.
+IEEMA may give detailed and specific recommendations to the government in this regard.